 When it comes to personal wealth planning, there are so many opinions out there that it’s difficult to know where to start.
-The experts are constantly offering up new ways to get rich quick, but we are here to tell you that there’s a systematic approach you should be following.
+The experts are constantly offering up new ways to get rich quick, but in reality, there’s a systematic approach you should be following.
 There are 5 Fundamentals of Personal Wealth that we encourage you to address first, before getting experimental with new fads.

-Our philosophy is much like building a house.
+The core philosophy is much like building a house.
 We educate our clients to look at how sturdy the structure of the house is first before building a second story.
-And that’s exactly what we want to cover in this article, how to ensure your future wealth is as stable as possible.
+And that’s exactly what we want to cover in this article — how to ensure your future wealth is as stable as possible.

-We advise checking in on your personal wealth plan at least every 2-3 years to ensure your goals and strategy are still aligned.
+We advise checking in on your personal wealth plan at least every 2 to 3 years to ensure your goals and strategy are still aligned.
 If you're ready to discuss your personal wealth and make the most of it, get in touch with Liston Newton Advisory.

 - Do you have the most competitive rate for your loan?